Music and choirs

 Music Concerts and Performances

-• We have produced choirs to perform at special borough events and events London-wide or nationwide.
+• Previous choirs in HPS choirs have performed in special borough events and events London-wide or nationwide.
 These have included performances at the Royal Albert Hall, The Dorchester Hotel and on TV programmes such as the ‘Terry and Gabby Show’ and the BBC’s ‘Children in Need’.
 We have performed ‘Henry V’ by William Walton with the Royal Orchestral Society.

 Instrumental tuition